Welcome to the Jackson Township Recycling Station Website!

 We can only accept packaging glass, such as pop bottles and jelly jars; no windows or light bulbs.
 They are a different chemical composition than packaging glass and there is not a market for them at this time.

 Steel cans are magnetic and include food, coffee and dog/cat food cans.
 Aluminum cans aren't magnetic and include pop and beverage cans.
-If you want paid for your aluminum cans, let us know and we will weigh them for you.

 Only #1 and #2 plastics are accepted in this area.
 This includes milk jugs, 2 liter bottles, laundry detergent bottles, water bottles, some margarine containers, and shampoo and pill bottles.
 You can practice "pre-cycling" by shopping for products packaged in #1 and #2 plastics, rather than other types that aren't recyclable in our community.